-Often referred to as the "poet of the violin," JOSHUA BELL is one of the world's most celebrated violinists.
-He continues to enchant audiences with his breathtaking virtuosity, tone of sheer beauty, and charismatic stage presence.
-His restless curiosity, passion, universal appeal, and multi-faceted musical interests have earned him the rare title of "classical music superstar."
+JOSHUA BELL is one of the most celebrated violinists of his era.
+His restless curiosity, passion, and multi-faceted musical interests have earned him the rare title of "classical music superstar."
 Recently named the Music Director of the Academy of St Martin in the Fields, Bell is the first person to hold this post since Sir Neville Marriner formed the orchestra in 1958.

 Seeking opportunities to increase violin repertoire, Bell has premiered new works by Nicholas Maw, John Corigliano, Aaron Jay Kernis, Edgar Meyer, Behzad Ranjbaran and Jay Greenberg.
 Bell also performs and has recorded his own cadenzas to most of the major violin concertos.